 Pasta all'arrabbiata is a classic Italian dish with a spicy flavor.
-Made with peeled tomatoes, garlic, chili pepper, and smoked bacon, this pasta is perfect for lovers of intense flavors.
-Its origin dates back to the Roman peasant tradition and it has become one of the typical dishes of Italian cuisine.
+Made with peeled tomatoes, garlic, chili pepper and smoked pancetta, this pasta is perfect for lovers of intense flavors.
+Its origins trace back to the rural Roman tradition and it has become one of the typical dishes of Italian cuisine.

-Dice the bacon and peel the garlic clove
+Dice the pancetta and peel the garlic clove

-Heat 2 tablespoons of oil in a saucepan and sauté the garlic and bacon over high heat for 5 minutes
+Heat 2 tablespoons of oil in a saucepan and sauté the garlic and pancetta over high heat for 5 minutes

 Lower the heat, then add the peeled tomatoes after draining their liquid

-Add a piece of chili pepper, salt, and let it cook for about three-quarters of an hour
+Add a small piece of chili pepper, season with salt, and let simmer for about three quarters of an hour

-Meanwhile, bring 4 liters of water to a boil in a pot, and when the water boils, add 2 tablespoons of coarse salt, then the pasta, stir, lower the heat, and let it cook, stirring occasionally
+Meanwhile, bring 4 liters of water to a boil in a pot; when the water boils add 2 tablespoons of coarse salt, then the pasta.
+Stir, reduce the heat and let it cook, stirring occasionally

-When the pasta is al dente, drain it, pour it into a bowl, and season it with the sauce and 2 tablespoons of grated Parmesan
+When the pasta is al dente, drain it, put it in a serving bowl and toss it with the sauce and 2 tablespoons of grated Parmesan

 Serve it hot